 Unlike fixed rates, variable rates fluctuate in response to changes in national rates.
-When national rates increase, a variable rate loan will also increase … but when national rates decrease, the variable rate will do the same.
+When national rates increase, a variable rate loan will likely also increase … but when national rates decrease, the variable rate usually will do the same.
 The fluctuation of the loan rate is usually tied to an index, like Treasury bonds, and goes up or down based upon the performance of that index.

 Because no one can predict the future, adjustable rate loans are inherently riskier than their fixed rate counterparts.

 It can be difficult to predict exactly how much you will pay in total with variable rates, but if national interest rates stay low then you may end up paying much less than originally estimated.

 While they can occasionally lead to lower interest rates than their fixed counterparts, the fluctuations of national rates will generally bring them up again before you’ve finished repaying the loan.

 Variable rate loans generally start with a low “teaser” rate that at first makes the payment seem affordable, but depending on interest rates and how often your payment adjusts, you may very will find yourself paying much more than your fixed rate counterpart.

 Variable rates can sometimes grow to several times the rate you were originally paying in a matter of months, though there is always the possibility of having just as sharp of a drop as well.